geeksblabla/geeksblabla.com/blablas/ep149/index.md

 featured: false
 ---

-In this episode, we discuss LLMs, how everything started, how they work, and how to use frameworks such as LangChain to develop intelligent applications with them.
+In this episode, we discuss Large Language Models (LLMs): how everything started, how do they work, and how to use frameworks such as LangChain to develop intelligent applications.

 ## Guests